 I love collaborating with others for research, which is an activity I love as we all bring understandings and ways of seeing the world together.
-I used to be a member of the Games and Learning Society at the University of Madison-Wisconsin, and now I’m a member of a collaborative group that spans the Southeast United States to examine literacies writ large and place, called the Southern Places Digital Spaces Collaborative.
+I used to be a member of the Games and Learning Society at the University of Madison-Wisconsin.
+I have been a member of a collaborative group that spans the Southeast United States to examine literacies writ large and place, called the Southern Places Digital Spaces Collaborative.
 Moreover, I have also worked collaboratively in publications and presentations (Redmond & Gibbons, 2013; Gibbons, Drift, & Drift, 2011; Halverson, Lowenhaupt, Gibbons, & Bass, 2009; Halverson & Gibbons, 2010), with my most recent collaboration being a new book with Ryan Rish and Julie Warner called Negotiating Place and Space Through Digital Literacies: Research and Practice, available here.

 Damiana Gibbons Pyles, Ph.d